SHEDOOMTC/My-blog.github.io/_posts/2025-12-31-the-power-of-a-single-mail.md

 In 2023, while serving my country in Ekiti State, Nigeria, I was invited by *Frontiers in Pharmacology* to host a research topic in Pharmacoepidemiology.

-They must have seen the paper I had just published with Evaristus Odoh, Gerald Ozota, et al. on Adverse Drug Reporting among Pharmacist Interns in Nigeria ([link](https://lnkd.in/dahQjBwR)).
+They must have seen the paper I had just published with Evaristus Odoh, Gerald Ozota, et al. on [Adverse Drug Reporting among Pharmacist Interns in Nigeria](https://lnkd.in/dahQjBwR)).

 Excited to contribute to this field, I went on a hunt for topic editors 😊.
 That’s where I hit the rock.